Lingua franca: Hindustani

-The Hindustani language (Hindi-Urdu) is the lingua franca of Pakistan and Northern India.
-Many Hindi speaking North Indian states have adopted the Three-language formula in which students are taught: "(a) Hindi (with Sanskrit as part of the composite course); (b) Any other modern Indian language including Urdu and (c) English or any other modern European language."
+The Hindustani language, with Hindi and Urdu as dual standard varieties, serves as the lingua franca of Pakistan and Northern India.
+Many Hindi-speaking North Indian states have adopted the three-language formula in which students are taught: "(a) Hindi (with Sanskrit as part of the composite course); (b) Any other modern Indian language including Urdu and (c) English or any other modern European language."
 The order in non-Hindi speaking states is: "(a) the major language of the state or region; (b) Hindi; (c) Any other modern Indian language including Urdu but excluding (a) and (b) above; and (d) English or any other modern European language."
-Hindi has also emerged as a lingua franca for the locals of Arunachal Pradesh, a linguistically diverse state in Northeast India.
-It is estimated that 90 percent of the state's population knows Hindi.
+Hindi has also emerged as a lingua franca in Arunachal Pradesh, a linguistically diverse state in Northeast India.
+It is estimated that nine-tenths of the state's population knows Hindi.

+Urdu is the lingua franca of Pakistan and had gained significant influence amongst its people, administration and education.
+While it shares official status with English, Urdu is the preferred and dominant language used for inter-communication between different ethnic groups of Pakistan.

 Malay

-Indonesian – a standardized form of the Malay language understood across the Malay world including Malaysia, Singapore and Brunei, originating from a variant spoken in Riau – is the official language and a lingua franca in Indonesia, although Javanese has more native speakers.
-Still, Indonesian is the sole official language and is spoken throughout the country even though it is the first language of a very small minority of Indonesians.
+Malay is understood across a cultural region in Southeast Asia called the "Malay world" including Brunei, Indonesia, Malaysia, Singapore, southern Thailand, and certain parts of the Philippines.
+It is pluricentric, with several nations codifying a local vernacular variety into several national literary standards: Although Javanese has more native speakers, Indonesia uses a standardized form of Riau Malay as the basis for the national language "Indonesian."
+Bahasa Indonesia is the sole official language even though it is the mother tongue of only 7% of Indonesians.

 Swahili

 Swahili developed as a lingua franca between several Bantu-speaking tribal groups on the east coast of Africa with heavy influence from Arabic.
 The earliest examples of writing in Swahili are from 1711.
 In the early 19th century the use of Swahili as a lingua franca moved inland with the Arabic ivory and slave traders.
 It was eventually adopted by Europeans as well during periods of colonization in the area.
 German colonizers used it as the language of administration in German East Africa, later becoming Tanganyika, which influenced the choice to use it as a national language in what is now independent Tanzania.
-Swahili (known to natives as Kiswahili) is currently one of the national languages and it is taught in schools and universities in several East African countries, thus prompting it to be regarded as a modern-day lingua franca by many people in the region.
+Swahili is currently one of the national languages and it is taught in schools and universities in several East African countries, thus prompting it to be regarded as a modern-day lingua franca by many people in the region.
 Several Pan-African writers and politicians have unsuccessfully called for Swahili to become the lingua franca of Africa as a means of unifying the African continent and overcoming the legacy of colonialism.